 The selection committee will select the award recipient from the pool of nominations.

-Recipient of the Phoenix Society Advocacy Award will be honored during Phoenix World Burn Congress and will be featured on the Phoenix Society's website, social media, and Burn Support Magazine.
+Recipient of the Phoenix Society Advocacy Award will be honored during Phoenix World Burn Congress and will be featured on Phoenix Society's website and social media.